all-of-us/workbench-snippets/dataset-snippets/README.md

 To test individual snippets such as plots, the best thing to do is copy and paste them into a notebook on the workbench.

 ## Integration 'smoke tests'

-The script to auto-generate the Jupyter Snippets Menu configuration also emits both `r_dataset_snippets_menu_config_smoke_test.R` and `py_dataset_snippets_menu_config_smoke_test.py`.
-Those scripts each include, respectively, all the R Dataset Builder snippets and all the Python Dataset Builder snippets.
-If those scripts are run from the workbench environment and there are no obvious bugs in the snippets, they will run start-to-finish without error and emit _"Smoke test complete!"_ when they have completed successfully.
+If the smoke tests are run from the workbench environment and there are no obvious bugs in the snippets, they will run start-to-finish without error.
 (This won't necessarily catch all bugs, but its a good start.)

+* The script to auto-generate the Jupyter Snippets Menu configuration also emits both `r_dataset_snippets_menu_config_smoke_test.R` and `py_dataset_snippets_menu_config_smoke_test.py`.
+* Those scripts each include, respectively, all the R Dataset Builder snippets and all the Python Dataset Builder snippets.
-The Dataset from Dataset Builder is defined in [r_dataset_snippets_menu_config.smoke_test_setup](./r_dataset_snippets_menu_config.smoke_test_setup) and [py_dataset_snippets_menu_config.smoke_test_setup](./py_dataset_snippets_menu_config.smoke_test_setup), respectively.
+* The Dataset from Dataset Builder is defined in [r_dataset_snippets_menu_config.smoke_test_setup](./r_dataset_snippets_menu_config.smoke_test_setup) and [py_dataset_snippets_menu_config.smoke_test_setup](./py_dataset_snippets_menu_config.smoke_test_setup), respectively.
 Update it as needed.

+After opening a notebook in the production workbench environment, upload these smoke test files into Jupyter and then execute the following code from the Jupyter terminal or a Python notebook in the same directory.
+They will emit _"Smoke test complete!"_ when they have completed successfully.

 To run the R Dataset Builder snippets smoke tests:
 ```